AyubM29/data-analytics-power-bi-report233/README.md

 Check the Table and Column names:

-I was first tasked with printing a list of the tables in the database and saving the results to a csv file.
+I first began by printing a list of the tables in the database and saving the results to a csv file.
 This can be found in the 'table_name.csv' file.

 Next i printed a list of the columns in all the tables seperately and saved each of their results in their csv files.
 This can be found by the files named 'dim_customers.csv', 'dim_date.csv', 'dim_store.csv', 'dim_products.csv and 'Orders_columns.csv'.

 Query the Database:

-I was finally tasked with writing SQL queries to answer five questions.
+Finally, i went onto write SQL queries to answer five questions.
 In each case once i got my desired result, i exported the results to csv files along with saving the query itself as sql files.

 Q1 - "How many staff are there in all of the UK stores?